hummingbot/hummingbot-site/docs/community.md

 Hummingbot is the leading open source crypto trading bot, used by thousands of individual and professional traders and developers.
-Its modular architecture lets users build and maintain connectors, strategies, and other components without impacting other sections of the codebase.
+Its modular architecture lets users build and maintain connectors, strategies, and other components independently, and many users have modified and customized the Hummingbot software for their own use.

+The Hummingbot community is comprised of its global user base of individual liquidity miners, as well as professional traders, market makers, and software developers.
+Like the Hummingbot codebase itself, our community is open, decentralized, and diverse.

 ## 🏛️ Official Channels